 The Flag Theory, Libertarianism and Financial Freedom

 In such a situation, there are loopholes built into the system to reduce the tax burdens on any individual.
-This is where the flag theory and the concept of a perpetual traveler come into play.
+This is where the flag theory and the concept of a perpetual traveller come into play.
 The flag theory is a collection of four basic steps through which you can reduce the amount of taxes you have to pay.

-With a strategic placement of your financial assets and your hard-earned income, you will become free of many unnecessary taxes which may hinder your long-term financial well-being.
+With strategic placement of your financial assets and your hard-earned income, you will become free of many unnecessary taxes which may hinder your long-term financial well-being.
 The steps involved include: